Gbaya people: Economic and cultural practices

 In rural areas, the Gbaya cultivate mainly maize, cassava (staple food), yams, peanuts, tobacco, coffee and rice, the latter two of which were introduced by the French.
 The diamond industry took off in the late 1930s and still remains important.
 The agriculture method of Gbaya is called "swidden", a type of "slash and burn" farming where the forest is cleared, vegetation burnt on top of the cleared land, the farm used for a few years, then abandoned and the families move to a new area.

 The Gbaya make an alcoholic beverage prepared with honey which is known as kuri.
 Kam, is a Gbaya porridge made from cassava.
 Today, most of the Gbaya people are Christians (50% Protestant, 33% Catholic), about 12% follows original indigenous beliefs, with only a minority of Muslims (3%).
 Witchcraft is known to be practiced, and is known to the people as dua.

 Stories and rituals of the Gbaya people are a feature of everyday society.
-The rituals employ martial arts equipment such as two edged swords and throwing knives.
+The rituals employ martial arts equipment such as dual-edged swords and throwing knives.